edm-wang/TAWM/README.md

 * `task`: the control task evaluated on
 * `eval_type`: evaluated model type (e.g. baseline, TAWM-RK4, TAWM-Euler, etc.)

+---
+* **NOTE 1**: for the non-time-aware baseline models trained on fixed default $\Delta t$, we used the trained weights of the original TD-MPC2 model for each Meta-World control task.
+The trained weights are available here: https://huggingface.co/nicklashansen/tdmpc2/tree/main/metaworld. <br>
+* **NOTE 2**: The learning curves of the non-time-aware baseline models evaluated at the default $\Delta t$ are taken from the original TD-MPC2 model, whose learning curves (at default $\Delta t$) are publicly available at: https://github.com/nicklashansen/tdmpc2/tree/main/results/tdmpc2.

 <h1> (Optional) Experiments with MTS3 </h1>
 The original MTS3 is prediction-only world model and does not support evaluation on control tasks.
 If you are interested in experimenting with MTS3 as a comparison to our TAWM, please use our modified MTS3+MPC for comparison on control tasks.